Skip to content

 sudo vi /etc/default/minio

-And append this to end of the existing value of MINIO_OPTS:
+Append the following to the end of the existing value of MINIO_OPTS:

 --certs-dir /etc/minio/certs